-See the whitewashed Palacio Nacional de Sintra, built by the Moors in the 13th century, distinguished by its twin conical towers and some of Portugal’s most beautiful and authentic azulejo tiles.
+See the whitewashed Palacio Nacional de Sintra, built by the Moors in the 13th century, distinguished by its twin conical towers and some of the most beautiful and authentic azulejo tiles that Portugal is famous for.
 Then there’s the Gothic-Indian folly, Palacio de Monserrate, with its dazzling gardens.

 Perhaps the most famous sight, though, is the ochre-and-red Pena Palace, a turreted, 19th-century confection crammed with elaborate carvings, flower-filled terraces, and mythological statues.

 Portugal’s answer to tapas, petiscos are small, tasty snacks designed for sharing.
 You’ll find a creative twist on the classics in Sintra’s Tascantiga, a vintage-themed hideaway in the town center, with items like chorizo lollipops, fried cod, and fresh octopus on the menu, as well as cheese and dried meat platters.